 ✅Work better with minimal deposit.
 This is because your bank or lender will not complete 2x valuations and loans on your project.
 With a house and land package you can take both contracts to your broker or banker and get the finance approved together.
 This is an advantage because if you buy a block of land then the valuation comes in lower for the build you can potentially get stuck with the block.
 Doing it together allows you to ensure your finance is approved across both the steps.

-What are the disadvantages with a house and land package?
+What are the disadvantages with of house and land packages?

 ⛔️Contracts can be convoluted; price can be inflated – There are a few different ways you can come unstuck with inflated prices.
 Generally, the people who own the blocks are the ones getting packages put together which allows them to charge whatever they wish irrespective of what the market is going to do.
 Essentially, they have a monopoly in that pocket.